Table of Contents

 I care deeply about purpose.
 I don't like "happy engineering" for its own sake; I prefer purposeful engineering that has a tremendous impact on society and humanity — the kind of engineering that truly helps people.

-The impact of Cellares, over the course of a decade or two, will be that we'll help save millions of patients who otherwise would have died.
+The impact Cellares will have over the course of a decade or two will be to help save millions of patients who otherwise would have died.

 It was about 11 years ago that I moved to California.
 Just before starting Cellares, I was the Chief Innovation Officer at a CRISPR/Cas9 genome engineering company.
 I co-invented their proprietary RNA synthesis technology and built up a research department focused on tools and technologies for the bioprocessing space — specifically, how to make traditional biologics like monoclonal antibodies faster, better, and cheaper.